![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Thankfully Jason-- for his own reasons-- wanted far more snapshots of Penelope taken for the piece, than of Shadowfast (and Shadow's 'ugly duckling' appearance compared to Penelope probably helped temper Neil's snapshot enthusiasm too).
 Combine that with my own strategic sabotage and interference with Neil photographing Shadow (by allowing only a side profile of Shadow, and ruining even that by standing at the front corner post to obscure his front end), and you ended up with shots of my car which wouldn't be terribly useful for identification purposes.

 We'd agreed to do a casual drive over the course first, with me leading the way, to show Jason my chosen track.
-Jason and I would drop Steve and Reggie off in Burnt Springs at the end point I'd chosen, then we'd come back to the starting point I'd selected.
-Thereby giving Jason a round trip view of the course.
+Jason and I would drop Steve and Reggie off in Burnt Springs at the end point I'd chosen, then we'd come back to the starting point I'd selected; thereby giving Jason a round trip view of the course.
+Then Will would wave us off at the starting line (Will didn't accompany us on the preview run, but instead remained at the race's starting line, awaiting our return).

 Steve and Neil rode with me on the preview drive, and Reggie with Jason.
-This was to give Neil some experience in Shadow to contrast with that he'd get in Penelope during the actual race.
+This was to give Neil some experience in Shadow, to contrast with that he'd get in Penelope during the actual race.
 To accommodate Neil, Steve graciously agreed to ride on Shadow's rear interior shelf, and let Neil have the passenger seat.
 Reggie used a borrowed hand-held CB radio for communications between the cars (I forget if we got it from my dad or someone else).
-Shadow of course carried his own standard auto-model CB in the overhead console.
+Shadow of course carried his own standard auto-model CB in his overhead console.

 Jason followed me as I drove the route I'd chosen for the race.
 Basically it was a two lane state highway between my hometown and a tiny hamlet called Burnt Springs.
-Burnt Springs had been a semi-famous resort for about fifteen minutes in the 1930s I think.
+Burnt Springs had been a semi-famous resort for about fifteen minutes in the 1930s, I think.
 I've heard several different tales about how it got its name, but am unsure which (if any) are true.

 The highway itself actually ran all the way to Asheville North Carolina, if you continued on beyond Burnt Springs.
 But I figured Burnt Springs would be far enough.

-Unfortunately Jason's Penelope seemed to possess exactly that.
+Unfortunately, Jason's Penelope seemed to possess exactly that.
 Agh!

-Namely, it could be darn near impossible to pass anyone on that leg of the race, without enormous risks to everyone involved-- including innocent civilians using the road for every day tasks.
+There was one huge problem with the final curve-laden stretch of the course.
+Namely, it could be darn near impossible to pass anyone on that leg of the race, without incurring enormous risks to everyone involved-- including innocent passers-by of the moment.

 I knew all this perfectly well.
 Which meant if I was behind Jason when we entered this leg of the contest, I'd almost certainly have lost the race.
 For it'd require a near miracle for me to get a reasonably safe chance to pass him anywhere along there.
 And that was if he didn't do anything to hamper such a move.